By Joanne Jeffries. Last Updated 3rd November 2021. Welcome to this case study covering personal injury claims payouts for a fractured forearm.

 The Compensation Case And Settlement

 In this case study the defendant was the local authority for maintaining the park area, and clearing the materials from the ground.
 The simple forearm fracture claim asserted that the council had breached their liability owed to pedestrians under the 1980 Highways Act.
 The council did not dispute their liability for clearing the materials, nor the defendants liability.
 The claim was settled between the two parties out of court.
 Solicitors for the defendant and claimant were able to negotiate a settlement of £30,000 in damages.
 This was agreed upon to cover the pain and suffering the claimant felt as a result of the simple fractured forearm, as well as the loss of use of the forearm for a period of time (known legally as a “loss of amenity”).
-The award also covered expenses incurred by the claimant and the care they needed.
+The award also covered expenses incurred by the claimant, such as medical expenses and the care they needed.

 No Win No Fee Personal Injury Solicitors